Skylarrji/snapbird/README.md

 - **AI Model:** A ResNet-18 model fine-tuned using Fastai based off of the `Birds 525 Species - Image Classification` dataset.
 The Kaggle project (a wrapper for Jupyter Notebook) for the fine-tuned model is linked here: https://www.kaggle.com/code/skylarji/bird-species-classifier

 # Demo 📱
-A quick demonstration of the app is in the video below, which is a bit choppy due to the additions of graphics showing where on the screen the user has tapped. https://youtu.be/g-3ZH1iJDhc
+A quick demonstration of the app is in this video, which is a bit choppy due to the additions of graphics showing where on the screen the user has tapped: https://youtu.be/g-3ZH1iJDhc

 # Installation 📋